jsa4000/Getting-Started-GitHub/README.md

 ##3.
 GIT CONTEXT STAGE AREA vs REPOSITORY AREA

 ##4.
 UDATE THE CONTENT FROM THE SERVER (PULL vs FETCH)

+In order to update the current repository with another branch or remote repository, you need to know some different ways that will depend on your workflow or complexity of the changes you need to add or merge.

+There are two ways to update the current branch with another, this update doesn't necesary mean, the changes will be automatically be merged.
+In this case, you have to decide if first you want to see the diffs or let Git to merge automatically the changes.

 Rebase will mean the changes that are retrieved from the remote server are firstly taken into consideration.
 So the merge are done upon this update opeation.